 The European example does not, alas, provide us with a final answer on the best way for our postmodern world to address human needs for faith community and spiritual fitness.
 Given Europe's very low attendance at traditional Catholic and Protestant churches, any of several different hypotheses might be argued:

-- Europeans are not meeting their faith community and spiritual fitness needs, and Europe is doing much better than the US on measures of social health, which shows that faith community and spiritual fitness aren't really all that important.
+- Europeans are not meeting their faith community and spiritual fitness needs -- and that's good.
+Europe is doing much better than the US on measures of social health, which shows that faith community and spiritual fitness aren't really all that important.

-- Europeans are not meeting their faith community or spiritual fitness needs, and this failure is connected with various social problems and anomie in Europe.
+- Europeans are not meeting their faith community or spiritual fitness needs -- and that's bad.
+This failure is connected with various social problems and anomie in Europe.
 (Or: Europeans' civic lives partly meet their religious needs, but a more robust attention to communities and practices cultivating the spiritual values would do them good.)

-- Europeans meet faith needs through civic life, and this kind of community formation is harmful to what Europeans most need -- more respect for individual autonomy and less tribal loyalty.
+- Europeans meet faith needs through civic life -- and that's bad.
+This kind of community formation is harmful to what Europeans most need -- more respect for individual autonomy and less tribal loyalty.

 Religion came to early humans as both a blessing and a curse.
 Faith community provided a feeling of connection, of at-home-ness, of being with our people, and in a world that made sense, just where we belonged.
 This blessing made early communities cohesive, and that cohesiveness proved essential to survival.
 At the same time, the US-ness of tribal identification also entailed a THEM-ness of antipathy toward those outside one's community.
 We need the blessing today as much as ever: overcoming alienation with community belonging and overcoming stress and greed with greater spiritual awakening.
 At the same time, we need forms of religion that minimize the concomitants of tribalism: intolerance and distrust of outsiders.
 The situation in Europe offers us some clues, but no ultimate blueprint.